 As donations for the clinics became increasingly difficult to acquire, Advisory Board member, Tera Herman, suggested that they turn the beautiful MAHENDI symbol into a jewelry collection to supplement funding.
 Unfortunately, by the time the idea was ready to be implemented, it was too late.
 MAHENDI’s original founder, Robin, felt that the universe was trying to tell her something.
 With a heavy heart, she made the decision to close the non-profit in 2010.

 Considering herself a social entrepreneur, Tera has dedicated a large part of her life enriching the lives of others by her personal commitment to change the world for the better.
 The need for global maternal health awareness and training was a constant thought.
 Having suffered through a difficult pregnancy followed by multiple miscarriages herself, she truly understood the blessing of quality healthcare.

 Even after the initial intention of MAHENDI dissipated, Tera never stopped dreaming about the potential of the logo.
 She believed it could become a symbol of protection and envisioned it connecting women all over the globe to a common purpose.
 With the hope to someday create a full line of cause jewelry, she decided to trademark the symbol.

 It wasn’t until her daughter, Mara, surprised her with a tattoo of the MAHENDI symbol that Tera’s dream finally took flight.
 Mara said, “Now, you must follow your dream.
 There is no turning back!”
 With this extra encouragement, Tera reached out to her partners to create a new era of MAHENDI.

 Alone MAHENDI was merely a dream.
-Together, it is a reality.
+Together, it became a reality.